heynet/Regex-extension/README.md

 # Regex-extension

 #---------------------------------------------------------------------DESCRIPTION-------------------------------------------------------------------------------
-# This project provides the opportunity to extend the regexes of trufflehog by adding your additional regexes while maintain the default regexes by trufflehog, in  your regexes checks.The script automate the entire regex checks extension process for you.
+# This project provides the opportunity to extend the regexes of trufflehog by adding your additional regexes while maintaining the default regexes by trufflehog, in  your regexes checks.The script automate the entire regex checks extension process for you.

 #---------------------------------------------------------------------INSTRUCTION-------------------------------------------------------------------------------
 #  All you need to do is, create a json file named "regex.json" in the